luissotomedina/luissotomedina.github.io/_pages/about.md

 I am a Telecommunications Engineer specializing in acoustic data and AI, with a M.S. in Artificial Intelligence and nearly four years of experience in acoustic data analysis and modeling, using programming as a core tool.

-My work focuses on applying machine learning to real-world problems, with a particular interest in generative AI for music.
-I am a motivated, organized, and responsible team player, eager to tackle complex challenges and drive innovation in data-driven technologies.
+My work focuses on applying machine learning to real-world problems, with a particular interest in generative AI.
+I am a motivated, organized, and responsible team player, always curious and excited to dive into tough problems and find creative solutions though data-drive technologies.

 If you're interested in my work or potential collaborations, feel free to reach out to me at [luissoto.personal@gmail.com](mailto:luissoto.personal@gmail.com).